-Ocala is the largest city of Marion County at the northern region of Florida.
+Ocala is the largest city in Marion County in the northern region of Florida.
 It is called the Horse Capital of the World, as it is home to more than 600 Thoroughbred farms as well as the Florida Horse Park that serves as the official training site for the US Equestrian team.

 Ocala used to be home to many Native American settlers.
 Its name was derived from the word “Ocali”, which means “big hammock” in the native language of the Timucuan Tribe.

 Many channels of water surround Ocala.
-These include the Ocklawaha River that spans 110 miles.
+These include the Ocklawaha River which spans 110 miles.
 It runs through northern Florida up to the St. Johns River.
 Because of its geography, Ocala offers a wide range of water activities such as kayaking, snorkeling, and canoeing that are ideal for families.
 Residents also enjoy hiking, biking, and camping.
-One of the tourist attractions in Ocala is the Silver Springs State Park that has 15 miles of trails, luxury cabins, and a full facility campground.
+One of the tourist attractions in Ocala is the Silver Springs State Park which has 15 miles of trails, luxury cabins, and a full-facility campground.
 For those who enjoy arts and culture, dining out, and shopping, Ocala has an array of establishments for you.

 There are two seasons in Ocala.
 From June to September, expect thunderstorms since the city’s cloud-to-ground ratio for every square mile is higher than any other area in the world.
 The dry season starts in October and ends in May.